daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 (labels) but even those require substantial time-boxing for tuning hyperparameters.

-Google's [first rule] of ML is to not use ML and in our case it may be wise to follow such a philosophy to meet the deadline for our POC.
+Google's [first rule] of ML is to not use ML; in our case it may be wise to follow such a philosophy in order to meet the deadline for our POC.
 If we convince our stakeholders of a value-add, we can incorporate ML / AI solutions to future iterations.